 Many people do not realize that even criminal earnings are technically taxable.
 Obviously someone who has committed a crime does not want to tell the government as much by filing taxes on the criminally-obtained profits.
 As a result, the DOJ will sometimes tack on tax evasion charges on top of other charges or instead of other crimes that may be harder to prove.
 In this case, the defendant lawyer is also charged with evading taxes on the $4.8 million he earned in the criminal conspiracy, which he allegedly did by withdrawing the funds as claimed non-taxable loans or returns of capital.

-If you’re facing a complicated tax issue involving back taxes, tax fraud, tax evasion, or false returns, get skilled legal help with your case from the Texas tax lawyers at the Scammahorn Law Firm at 903-595-1000, with offices in Dallas and Tyler.
+If you’re facing a complicated tax issue involving back taxes, tax fraud, tax evasion, or false returns, get skilled legal help with your case from the Texas tax lawyers at the Scammahorn Law Firm.
+Contact the Scammahorn Law Firm today to schedule a consultation in Tyler at 903-525-6849, or in Dallas at 214-377-2875.
+The Scammahorn Law Firm also offers consultations via telephone to accommodate all who are facing issues with the IRS.